 Discover More: Muslim Owned and Halal Certified Eateries Across Singapore

-Muslim owned establishments like Sofra Turkish Cafe bring authentic Middle Eastern flavors with dishes served alongside garlic naan.
-The Malayan Council is renowned for its fusion of traditional dishes and halal fine dining, making it a must-try for those seeking an elevated dining experience.
+Muslim owned spots like Sofra Turkish Cafe offer authentic Middle Eastern dishes served with garlic naan.
+The Malayan Council in Bugis is known for its fusion of traditional fare and halal fine dining, with signature dishes like Smoked Duck Lemak Chilli Padi Pasta and Roti Kirai Beef Ribs.
+It provides a muslim friendly setting ideal for casual dining and special occasions.

 Planning Your Next Halal Dining Experience